markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-The same condition ensures that the following cases are all strong emphasis nested inside emphasis, even when the interior spaces are
+The same condition ensures that the following cases are all strong emphasis nested inside emphasis, even when the interior whitespace is
 omitted: